kshedden/case_studies/stats504/syllabus.md

 * Methods/approach (25 points): Is the analytic approach appropriate?
 Are analytic decisions justified?
 Are strengths and limitations of the chosen approaches adequately discussed?
-Are all analysis methods adequately documented so that the analyis can be reproduced?
+Are all analysis methods adequately documented so that the analysis can be reproduced?

 * Writing/organization (25 points): Is the writing well-organized,
 straightforward to read, and accessible to the intended audience?
 Is